mluukkai/WebPalvelinohjelmointi2023/english/week6.md

 Once more: **When you have problems, instead of guessing, use the debugger!**

 Throughout this course, the importance of using the Rails console as a development tool has been emphasized.
-So **when you are doing something even slightly untrivial, first test it in the console.** In some cases it might be even better to do the testing in the console launched by the debugger as then you can work in exactly the context you are writing the code for.
+So **when you are doing something even slightly nontrivial, first test it in the console.** In some cases it might be even better to do the testing in the console launched by the debugger as then you can work in exactly the context you are writing the code for.
 This way you can access eg. variables <code>params</code>, <code>sessions</code> and other execution context dependent data.

 ## Bootstrap